Cortex Agent evaluations

 • Ground truth (VARIANT) — a JSON object describing the expected agent behavior.
 This is the single value the LLM judges compare against.

-The answer correctness system metric reads the ground_truth_output key from that JSON and compares its value to the agent’s streamed reply — everything the user sees, including LLM thinking, response generation, and chart generation.
-Because the value is fed into an LLM prompt, treat it as a plain-language rubric:
+• Answer correctness reads the ground_truth_output key and compares its value to the agent’s streamed reply: everything the user sees, including LLM thinking, response generation, and chart generation (note that it validates only the underlying data, not the rendered chart).
+For guidance and examples, see Answer correctness ground truth.

 • If the correct answer is known and stable, state it and include any rounding, tolerance, units, formatting, or scoping the response must observe (for example, “the value must be within ±2% of 123.45”).